Great car insurance con: Premiums soar to record high as prices hiked 50% in a year

 According to James Daley, managing director of the consumer group Fairer Finance, this has increased prices for everyone – particularly those who shopped around for a cheaper policy every year.

 “Premiums have been driven up by two main factors – inflation and changes to regulation.
-The cost of car repairs and car parts have risen just like everything else over the past year – as has the cost of personal injury claims.
+The cost of car repairs and car parts has risen just like everything else over the past year – as has the cost of personal injury claims.
 All of this pushes up the cost of insurance,” he said.

 Experts say behavioural changes are also having an impact.
 Two years ago, the number of claims was lower than normal due to fewer people driving during the pandemic.
 But now people are back to their usual routines, the number of claims is increasing again – and so are premiums.

-The growing number of electric vehicles may be playing a part too, as repairs can be a lot higher than for a standard car.
+The growing number of electric vehicles may be playing a part too, as repairs to these can be a lot higher than to a standard car.
 The insurer LV added that “new high-tech vehicles equipped with sensors, cameras and high-voltage systems are raising the cost of replacement parts and also require specialist labour to fit”.

 Direct Line said it priced customers’ policies “based on our view of risk, the rating factors we use and inflation”.